ErikSchierboom/MoviePosterDb/README.md

     //  ]
     //}

 The `Search` method also has an overload that allows one to specify the desired maximum width of the returned poster.
-This image width must be a number between [30-300].
+This image width parameter must be a number between [30-300].
-If you try to find the poster result again using an IMDb movie ID but now with a desired image width, we get returned a different poster url:
+If you try to find the poster result again using an IMDb movie ID but now with an image width of 100, we get returned a different poster url:

     var imdbMovieId = 1375666;
     var imageWidth = 100;